 Over 1,100 people participated in the public vote and together with the Sharks decision, Friendship Bakery emerged victorious – Kol Hakavod to Chana and the team.

 To watch the All Stars pitch videos – see below

 JCA Jumpstart Shark Tank 2019 was a sold-out event with a record 500 in attendance!
 Thanks for being apart of such a vibrant and strong community.

 A record prize pool of $70,00 was awarded on the night with additional funding and support offered from members of the audience.
 Truly amazing!

 Melissa Levi won the $30,000 first prize for Age Well with Mel.Melissa also won a surprise $5,000 bonus from JCA The Choice Foundation in support of the disability and aged care sector.
 Second prize of $15,000 went to Danny Hui for Sameview, also picking up $10,000 for the All-In Giving Circle’s People’s Choice award and $5,000 from JCA The Choice Foundation.
 Third prize winner, Harry Rosen, representing YouthHEAR, won $5,000.

 Thank you to the All-In Giving Circle and JCA The Choice Foundation for providing additional funding to support the dreams of social start-ups and philanthropic entrepreneurs in our community.

-The panel adjudicating their pitches featured: Peter Ivany AM (Executive Chairman IIG), Naomi Simson (Shark Tank Host, Founder Red Balloon), Andrew Banks (Shark Tank Host, Successful Entrepreneur), Adam Jacobs (Co-Founder, The Iconic), and David Shein (Venture Capitalist, Entrepreneur).
+The panel adjudicating their pitches featured: Peter Ivany AM (Executive Chairman IIG), Noga Edelstein (co-founder of UrbanYou), Andrew Banks (Shark Tank Host, Successful Entrepreneur) & Richie Harkham (serial entrepreneur, founder of The Hark Angel Foundation, motivational speaker).
 It was truly a night to remember, there was electricity in the air and excitement for all the talented entrepreneurs in our community.

 Shark Tank 2018